new-village/python-training/btc-transaction/Readme.md

-# Hello PySpark
+# BTC Transaction

-This is my first PySpark project.
-The project collect Blockchain data from AWS, then load data to spark.
+This is Bitcoin transaction data collection project.
+The project collect Blockchain data from AWS using AWS SDK.

 ## Learning Objectives

-* Understanding PySpark
 * Downloading Blockchain data from AWS

 ## Usage